TelegramBots/book/src/4/passport/quickstart.md

 This web page redirects user to `tg://resolve` URI appending whatever query string was passed to it.

-> If user is on an Android device, URI will start with [tg:] instead of default `tg://`.
+> If user is using an Android device, URI will start with `tg:` instead of default `tg://`.

 ![Passport link 1](../docs/shot-passport_link1.jpg)
 ![Passport link 2](../docs/shot-passport_link2.jpg)